nautilor/python_language_translate/README.md

     -c /  --content           The text to translate

 >The language must be the 2 letter country code (EX: en, de, it)
+>

+# NOTE
+To translate you need a Yandex api_key
+Right now it does not have a configuration file where to store the key (coming soon) and you have to place the key inside `libs/yandex.py`